herbie4/hhdev-wp-smtp-mailer/README.md

 # hhdev Wordpress SMTP mailer
-## Send mail via STMP not php mailer
+## Send mail via STMP not phpmailer

-Use SMTP over php mailer to send emails.
+Use SMTP over phpmailer to send emails.
 Set the configuration details in wp-config.php
 Add only tht wp-smtp-mailer.php file to your /mu-plugins directory.
 If this does not exist does create it in /wp-content.